pcanas/chicago-oejp/index.md

 #### Checking the specific violations:

+We firstly seperate the data into two parts:
+- the low income areas, the bottom 25%
+- the high income areas, the top 25%

-By looking at the distribution of violations for low and high income areas we find a few key differences:
+By looking at the distribution of violations for these two groups we find a few key differences:

-- Low imcome areas often had rodent-related violations: “No evidence of rodent or insect outer openings protected/rodent proofed, a written log shall be maintained available to the inspectors.”
+- Low imcome areas had rodent-related violations more often: eg: “No evidence of rodent or insect outer openings protected/rodent proofed, a written log shall be maintained available to the inspectors.”

-Let's analyse the most common words from the violations:
+- High income areas had more

+We then use an nlp pipeline to extract which words are more common between the high and low income categories.

 <div style="text-align:center">
     <div style="float: left;">